Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 So, with the delay of retrieving a document, we see (x) happen after (3) as intended.
 But with no delay, (x) (unintuitively!) occurs before (3).

-#7 Updated by Pieter Masereeuw 8 months ago
+#7 Updated by Pieter Masereeuw about 3 years ago

 Wow - my compliments and thanks for offering a look into the internals of Saxon.
 This feels like an important discovery for the usefulness of Saxon-JS!